zenml-io/zenml/docs/book/how-to/popular-integrations/aws-guide.md

 ### Leverage AWS Resource Tagging

-Implement a consistent tagging strategy for your AWS resources.
-To tag an S3 bucket:
+Implement a [consistent tagging strategy](https://aws.amazon.com/solutions/guidance/tagging-on-aws/) for all of your AWS resources that you use for your pipelines.
+For example, if you have S3 as an artifact store in your stack, you should tag it like shown below:

 ```shell
 aws s3api put-bucket-tagging --bucket your-bucket-name --tagging 'TagSet=[{Key=Project,Value=ZenML},{Key=Environment,Value=Production}]'